gradle/gradle/design-docs/play-support.md

 #### Implementation

-- Fail when this is enabled on Java 6 builds, tell the user this is only supported for Java 7+.
 - Watch project directory (`projectDir`) for changes to trigger re-run
-- Add `InputWatchService` that can be given Files to watch
+- Add `FileWatchService` that can be given Files to watch
 - When files change, mark the file as out of date
-- Re-run trigger polls the watch service for changes at some default rate.
-We should allow this to be adjusted (e.g., --watch=1s).
+- Re-run trigger polls the watch service for changes at some default rate ("quiet mode")
 - Ignore build/ .gradle/ etc files.

 #### Test Coverage